 Getting Help: Setting Goals & Using Coaching

+Getting help can be hard.
+It runs counter to many cultural values – independence, individuality, personal control, self-help, competition – to name a few.
+Organizers and activists tend to focus on skills to help others, but spend less emphasis on our own development.
 Getting help is necessary.
-If we are to grow, learn, not burn-out, and win then we need help.
+If we are to grow, learn, not burn-out, and win, then we need help.
 In this tool we create some space and time for people to think through how can they continue to learn and get help.

 Break into groups of four.
 Every group will have a set of post-its and a blank sheet of newsprint.
 Together brainstorm the kinds of skills you will need in your context, write each skill on a post it and put it on the newsprint.
 It’s okay to list skills that are already your strengths and skill that you are still working to improve.